 Written by Jean Lenoir, this ethereal song features cherubic instrumentation akin to the French music-box, and angelic vocal melodies.
 “Parlez-Moi d’Amour,” or “Speak to me of Love,” depicts the little romantic statements lovers whisper into each other’s ears.
 This song was the first-ever winner of the Grand Prix du Disque presented by the Charles Cros Academy.
 “Parlez-Moi d’Amour” recently featured in the Woody Allen film Midnight in Paris, as well as the classic Casablanca.

 Joe Dassin – “Les Champs-Élysées” (1970)

-Joe Dassin is an American-born singer-songwriter most famous for his work in the French Language.
-Dassin and his family travelled around Europe after being blacklisted by Hollywood in 1950.
-In 1964, after moving to France, Dassin signed a major recording contract with the American label CBS, becoming the first singer to perform French songs under an American Label.
+Joe Dassin is an American-born singer-songwriter most famous for his work in the French language.
+Dassin and his family traveled around Europe after being blacklisted by Hollywood in 1950.
+In 1964, after moving to France, Dassin signed a major recording contract with the American label CBS, becoming the first singer to perform French songs under an American label.
 In the 1970s, Dassin was a massive success, his songs regularly featuring in the French charts, and “Les Champs-Élysées” was his most famous record.

 Claude François – “Comme d’habitude” (1968)